North America

 Alternative: Pension income can be from government, private, or military sources.
 Additional $250/month required per dependent.

-Fast-track permanent residency for individuals with proven passive income of at least $2,000/month from foreign sources.
+Fast-track permanent residency for individuals with proven passive income of at least $2,000/month (plus $250/month per dependent) from foreign sources.
+Initial 1-year validity, then renewable every 4 years.

 For short-term business activities such as meetings, conferences, and negotiations.
 Does not permit employment.